Optimise cTrader Backtest Settings in Xen

 Optimise with discipline.

-Test small changes, review stability, and use Xen to analyse the results with context.
+Focus on stability, not perfection, and use Xen to analyse results with context.